-If you do see the cloud icon but synching is not working, click on the cloud icon, followed by Help & Settings.
+If you do see the cloud icon but syncing is not working, click on the cloud icon, followed by Help & Settings.
 In the popup menu, click Settings, followed by View Online.
-This should give you access to your OneDrive files temporarily until you’re able to make OneDrive work through synching again by using one of the other troubleshooting options we have listed below.
+This should give you access to your OneDrive files temporarily until you’re able to make OneDrive work through syncing again by using one of the other troubleshooting options we have listed below.

-If you notice some files are not synching properly, showing a red minus sign icon, this can be a sign of an overall synching issue.
-OneDrive may attempt to continue synching these files, ending up in an error loop.
+If you notice some files are not syncing properly, showing a red minus sign icon, this can be a sign of an overall syncing issue.
+OneDrive may attempt to continue syncing these files, which creates an error loop.
 This causes a slowdown in performance and may lead to other problems.

-You can move these files that don’t seem to be synching properly to another folder on your local hard drive that’s not part of the folders you’re synching to OneDrive.
+You can move these files that don’t seem to be syncing properly to another folder on your local hard drive that’s not part of the folders you’re syncing to OneDrive.

-Before you can move these stuck files into another folder, you will need to pause the OneDrive synching process.
+Before you can move these stuck files into another folder, you will need to pause the OneDrive syncing process.
 Click the OneDrive icon in the notifications bar, followed by More.
-In the popup menu, click Pause Synching.
+In the popup menu, click Pause Syncing.
 Next, select the amount of time for the pause.
 (We suggest the minimum two hours.)

-Then open File Explorer.
-Open your OneDrive folder that has the files causing the conflict.
+Then open File Explorer and open your OneDrive folder that has the files causing the conflict.
 Highlight the files you want to move and click the Move To button near the top of the window.
 Select the folder where you want to move these files.
 (Remember, it needs to be a local folder that does not sync with OneDrive.)

-Once you’ve moved the files, you can restart the OneDrive synching process.
+Once you’ve moved the files, you can restart the OneDrive syncing process.
 Just click the OneDrive icon in the notification bar, followed by More.
-Then click Resume Synching in the popup menu.
-(You also can just allow the two-hour window to expire, and OneDrive will begin synching again on its own.)
+Then click Resume Syncing in the popup menu.
+(You also can just allow the two-hour window to expire, and OneDrive will begin syncing again on its own.)

-After it appears OneDrive is synching properly again, you can try moving the stuck files back to their original folder to see if OneDrive will now sync them correctly.
+After it appears that OneDrive is syncing properly again, you can try moving the stuck files back to their original folder to see if OneDrive will now sync them correctly.
 If it still isn’t working, see if you have one of the issues that we’ve outlined in the next step.

 3. Incompatible File Names

 You will be unable to sync files with certain types of names.
 Here’s how to resolve a few different types of incompatible names.

-- Files larger than 15 GB in size, so you’ll need to reduce the size of the file or compress it.
+- With files larger than 15 GB in size, you’ll need to reduce the size of the file or compress it.
 (Some OneDrive account levels can use files up to 100 GB in size.)

-- File path names with 400 or more characters, so you’ll need to reduce the length of some folder names or use a path with fewer subfolders.
+- With file path names with 400 or more characters, you’ll need to reduce the length of some folder names or use a path with fewer subfolders.

-- File names with illegal characters, so you’ll need to remove those characters.
+- With file names with illegal characters, you’ll need to remove those characters.